 Although it's the most expensive model to buy, the 4xe plug-in hybrid delivers appealing efficiency with up to 30 miles all-electric driver and CO2 emissions from 44g/km.
 The 128bhp pure petrol version isn't able to compete on fuel economy, but is up to £10,000 cheaper to buy: it averages around 40mpg, with CO2 emissions of 153-164g/km depending on which trim level you choose.

 The Compass has a reasonable range of insurance classifications, ranging from group 19-31, with the plug-in hybrid models proving the most expensive to arrange cover for.

-Residual values for the Jeep Compass are surprisingly strong, with figures in the 45 to 48 per cent ball park.
-That's better than any other current Jeep model, and is pretty respectable when compared to its rivals, too.
-Whether that's because the Compass is the newest model in the range only time will tell, but strong brand loyalty from Jeep buyers is sure to have a positive effect on these residual scores.
+Residual values for the Jeep Compass are surprisingly strong, with an average of 47 per cent of its original value retained after three-years/36,000-miles of ownership - pretty respectable when compared to its rivals.
+Whether values will fall, only time will tell, but strong brand loyalty from Jeep buyers is sure to have a positive effect on these residual scores.

 In this review